remi/her/README.md

 end
 ```

-If there’s relationship data in the resource, no extra HTTP request is made when calling the `#comments` method and an array of resources is returned:
+If there’s association data in the resource, no extra HTTP request is made when calling the `#comments` method and an array of resources is returned:

 ```ruby
 @user = User.find(1)